ndp-software/ts-libs/ts-envs/README.md

 - If the variable _is not required_ and missing, the default value will be returned.
 - If the variable _is required_ and missing, or of the wrong type, an exception will be thrown.
 Without this library, these cases go undetected or errors pop up at odd times, perhaps when handling a web request in the middle of the night.

-## Optional Features
+## Advanced Features

 The one function, `configure`, above, is all the API that is needed to access your validated, typed environment variables!
-If you want to dig deeper, the `envs` object returned has additional features.

 ### `envs`

+The `envs` object returned from `configure` has a few bonus, non-iterable properties.

 #### `envs.helpText: string`